tschm/demopaper/README.md

 ## 📝 Abstract

-This project provides a LaTeX template for academic papers with automated build and release processes.
-It features customizable headers, environment variable integration, and GitHub Actions workflows for continuous integration.
+This project provides a comprehensive LaTeX template for academic papers with automated build and release processes.
+It features customizable headers, environment variable integration, GitHub Actions workflows for continuous integration, and a streamlined development workflow using Tectonic for reliable LaTeX compilation.

 ## 🔗 Link to a companion Python package